krishbhoopati/TechTO/README.md

 # TechTO: Toronto planning decision support

+> “the Claude Code of city planning”

-TechTO is a Next.js and MapLibre decision-support application for City of Toronto planning.
-The map and chat let a planner ask free-form questions, inspect an area, compare options, request map changes, and examine a simulated distribution of day-one acceptance.
+TechTO is a cloud-first Next.js and MapLibre decision-support application for City of Toronto planning.
+It brings an AI-agent workflow to planning: the map and chat let a planner ask free-form questions, inspect an area, compare options, request map changes, and examine a simulated distribution of day-one acceptance.

 The product front door is `/`: the open-city TechTO dashboard.
-Chat runs the live Backboard Planning Orchestrator with optional twin tools and specialist calls.
+Chat runs the cloud-hosted Backboard Planning Orchestrator with optional twin tools and specialist calls.
+Wherever practical, TechTO uses managed cloud services for orchestration, opinion modeling, and data access so teams can collaborate and scale without maintaining local infrastructure.

 The system predicts acceptance, not physical or economic consequences.
 It does not treat simulated reactions as consultation, and it does not claim ridership,